sentioxyz/docs/developer-guides/sdk-guide/handle-big-numbers.md

 hidden: false
 ---

-Sentio SDK uses javascript's native `bigint` For big integer calculations.
+Sentio SDK uses javascript's native `bigint` for big integer calculations.
 However, if you want to do operations like division, you need to convert it to [`BigDecimal`](https://github.com/MikeMcl/bignumber.js) , otherwise, you may lose precision during the operation.
 We do provide utils for `bigint` and other type like `BN` to convert to `BigDecimal`.

 ```typescript
 const latestAnswer: bigint = 10n